oicr-gsi/shesmu/README.md

 - GitHub, GitLabs, or BitBucket for storing configuration files (recommended)

 ## Running an Instance
+Maybe you want to first check [if Shesmu is right for you](ask-your-doctor.md) and figure out what you would need for an installation.

 Setting up Shesmu involves collecting all the necessary bits and putting them into one place.
 It will discover most of the configuration from there.

-First create `/srv/shesmu`.
+To bring up a test instance, first create `/srv/shesmu`.
 In this directory, the other configuration files will be placed (see below).
 Shesmu can read many `.shesmu` scripts containing multiple olives from `/srv/shesmu`.
-If you don't know how to write them, just create an empty file and Shesmu will start with that.
+If you don't know how to write them, have a look at [the tutorial](tutorial.md) and [the language guide](language.md).

 ### Docker Setup
 You can build and run the container with: